 - Ad formats and creatives

-All five parts are important when it comes to optimization, and it is necessary to work with all these aspects together because each one of them works as a gear in the optimization process.
+The five elements are equally important, and it is necessary to work with all of them together like a gear in the optimization process.
 Maybe you targeted the wrong audience, or maybe your landing page is not attractive enough to potential customers.
-Maybe you have done everything perfectly, but the product is no longer interesting to consumers.
+Perhaps you have done everything perfectly, but the product is no longer interesting to consumers.
 You will discover these insights when you analyze the right numbers and statistics.
-Once you have identified where the problem is, then you can determine what campaign optimization needs to be implemented, allowing you to focus on working to get higher revenues.
+Once you have identified the problems and improvements, then you can determine the optimization actions.
+This allows you to focus only on improving the results efficiently.

-You need to bring traffic from the most relevant audience by attracting people more likely to be interested in your product or service.
+You need to bring traffic from the most relevant audience by attracting people more likely to be interested in your affiliate campaign.
 Take a deeper look at audience targeting.
 If you are buying traffic from various traffic sources, you have to check from which locations you are generating hardly any conversions, so that you can pause these sources and focus on the ones that convert.

 This is not mandatory, but it’s very helpful for affiliates to work with a landing page as long as it enhances the conversion rate.
 When users click on your affiliate link, they’re one step closer to converting.
 Yet, have you ever identified lots of clicks but without conversions?
 This is a clear sign that something is not working as well as it should be.